Discover Async_Network_IO: Top 5 Reason

 Slow-Performing Client Applications

 Slow-performing client apps are one of the most frequent reasons for ASYNC_NETWORK_IO delays.
 A query’s result set is sent to the client for processing when the server has finished running the query.
-The SQL Server session must wait until the client application has finished consuming the data if the client application is sluggish to read and process the data.
-ASYNC_NETWORK_IO waits serve as a representation of this waiting period.
+If the client application is sluggish in reading and processing data, the SQL Server session must wait until the client application has finished consuming it.
+ASYNC_NETWORK_IO waits represent this waiting period.

 Network Latency

 ASYNC_NETWORK_IO delays can be caused by high network latency between the SQL Server and the client.
-Due to network congestion, sluggish connections, or physical distance between the server and client, latency arises when data transmission takes longer.
+Latency arises when data transmission takes longer due to network congestion, sluggish connections, or physical distance between the server and client.

 Large Result Sets

 Large result sets from queries may also cause ASYNC_NETWORK_IO pauses.
 When SQL Server wants to send a sizable volume of data to a client, the transmission process takes some time.
-ASYNC_NETWORK_IO delays happen if the client is delayed in processing this enormous result set.
+If the client is delayed in processing this enormous result set, ASYNC_NETWORK_IO delays happen.

 Client-Side Processing Delays

 ASYNC_NETWORK_ IO Waits could happen when the client application processes data from SQL Server slowly or runs into processing bottlenecks.
-This may occur if the client application processes the data in a resource-intensive manner, such as through intricate computations or transformations.
+This may occur if the client application processes the data resource-intensively, such as through intricate computations or transformations.

 Inefficient Data Retrieval